yanmarques/badcat/README.md

 ## ToRat

 ToRat is a Remote Administration tool using Tor as a transport mechanism and RPC for communication.
 There are conceptual differences between badcat and ToRat.
 The former focuses at creating an environment for shipping an anonymous backdoor with user adaptable payload.
 On the other hand, ToRat tries to be an All-In-One solution, featuring among other things, util commands via RPC, cross-platform and multi-user persistence, code obfuscation.

 The big advantage of badcat compared to ToRat is the way it uses the Onion Service.
 Differently than ToRat, the server starts in the client and the attacker connects to the server, using the bind tcp approach.
-The main reason for this is convenience, because the attacker never needs to worry about keeping a server up and running, and by that I mean, secured, with log-rotation and backups.
-One other argument - although as far as I know nothing confirm that - it's that the attack surface to deanonymize an Onion Service is in a higher degree than to deanonymize a common Tor user.
+In the situation you are behind a Tor proxy and can't change Tor's configuration, this approach can be benefitial.

+Also badcat support arbitrary payload execution in order to allow quick generation of full-featured backdoors shipping a Meterpreter shellcode, for example.

 # Getting Started